-Rateable properties which are used primarily for manufacturing processes, including, but not limited to the following:

-- a) The manufacture of goods, equipment, plant, machinery, food or beverage which are generally not sold or consumed on site, - b) Warehouse/bulk storage of goods, - c) The storage of plant and machinery, - d) The production of raw materials in the extractive and timber industries, - e) The treatment and storage of industrial waste materials.

-The Commercial/Industrial differential rate will be used to fund items of expenditure described in the Budget adopted by Council.
+Rateable properties which are used primarily for manufacturing processes, including, but not limited to the following: a.
+The manufacture of goods, equipment, plant, machinery, food or beverage which are generally not sold or consumed on site, b.
+Warehouse/bulk storage of goods, c.
+The storage of plant and machinery, d.
+The production of raw materials in the extractive and timber industries, e.
+The treatment and storage of industrial waste materials.
+Use of Rate: The Commercial/Industrial differential rate will be used to fund items of expenditure described in the Budget adopted by Council.
 The level of the differential rate is the level which Council considers is necessary to achieve the objectives specified above.
 The rate reflects the level of service provided and ensures that reasonable rate relativity is maintained between the commercial/industrial property and other classes of property.

-Commercial . / Industrial Rate Commercial / IIIuustiiai nate
+Level of Rate: 115% of the General Rate.
 Use of Land: Any use permitted under the Pyrenees Shire Council Planning Scheme.
+Geographic Location: Wherever located within the municipal district.
 Planning Scheme Zoning: The zoning applicable to each rateable land within this category, as determined by consulting maps referred to in the relevant Pyrenees Shire Council Planning Scheme.
 Types of Buildings: All buildings which are already constructed on the land or which are constructed prior to the end of the financial year.